broder/broder.github.io/about.md

-* Over the course of 4 weeks, created a prototype app which captured 3D scans using a [Structure sensor][structure] and performed computer vision tasks such as feature detection, with the final product presented to senior management and used to gather further investment
+* Over the course of 4 weeks, created a prototype app which captured 3D scans using a [Structure sensor][structure] and performed computer vision tasks such as feature detection, with the final product presented to senior management and used to gather further investment.

 _Technologies:_
 Swift, SceneKit, OpenGL, C++, Point Cloud Library